 - Each pair represented the female and male aspect of one of four concepts of creation

 Symbols of Amun – The Amun Crown

-The ram heads represented Amun and were shown with the body of a lion (never winged), the hooves of a ram or a goat and the head of a ram.
-The ram headed sphinx is called a criosphinx whereas the human-headed sphinx is called the androsphinx.
+The ram heads represented Amun and were shown with the body of a lion (never winged), the hooves of a ram or a goat, and the head of a ram.
+The ram-headed sphinx is called a criosphinx whereas the human-headed sphinx is called the androsphinx.
 Now those are some words to try and wrap your head around!
-Bet you learnt something new.
+Bet you learned something new.

 So now you know all about Amun, the powerful Egyptian god!
 Have we left anything out that you know?
 Share it with us.

 Have you ever heard of Anubis?
 Well, you might of, as he was a very famous god in ancient Egypt.
 He was linked to the mummification process, where bodies were preserved, as well as the journey to the afterlife.